 This course provides an overview of how community colleges influence workforce, economic, and community development through their education missions.
 The course will examine the community college's expanding role in economic and community development through workforce development programs.
 Emphasis will be placed on program structure, best practices in program development, and partnerships and collaboration with various stakeholders.
+Prerequisite: Must be enrolled student in ADLL EDD program OR Instructor consent.
 (Typically offered: Irregular)